drbean/edit/tsailin/pasteur_perspective.md

 \-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\-\--

-Expressly, the upper-left cell referred to as *Bohr's quadrant* focuses on basic research with little consideration of the practical application.
-The lower-right cell, called *Edison's quadrant*, concentrates on research directed towards technology development, which seeks more efficient knowledge utilization.
-Moreover, for the lower-left quadrant, Stokes (1997) cited Peterson's quadrant to indicate research that contains neither the creation nor the use of knowledge.
-Finally, Stokes (1997) proposed the concept of *Pasteur's quadrant*, which focuses on the use-inspired basic research to encourage that academic scientists search them both to explore the understanding of scientific knowledge and to exploit the technologies for meeting practical needs.
+Research in the upper-left cell, referred to as *Bohr's quadrant*, is basic research pursued with little consideration of its practical application.
+The lower-right cell, called *Edison's quadrant*, characterizes research directed towards technological development which seeks more efficient knowledge utilization.
+The lower-left quadrant Stokes (1997) called Peterson's quadrant and indicates research that neither creates new knowledge nor extends the use of existing knowledge.
+Finally, in  *Pasteur's quadrant* is use-inspired basic research, which Stokes (1997) proposed academic scientists should be encouraged to pursue, both exploring scientific understanding and exploiting it as technology to meet practical needs.

 From the underpin of organizational ambidexterity (Tushman and O'Reilly, 1996; Raisch and Birkinshaw, 2008), universities developing toward the